agentproton/Basic-AI-problem-using-BFS/README.md

 # Basic-AI-problem-using-BFS
-solve the standard AI problems using Breadth First Search or Uniform Cost Search in 2 weeks.
+solve the standard AI problems using Breadth First Search or Uniform Cost Search

 a) 8-puzzle problem